saeeeeru/WyscoutAnalyzer/README.md

 # WyscoutAnalyzer
+## overview
-There are programs, notebooks for analysis of Wyscout Dataset
+There are source code for vizualization and notebooks for analysis of Wyscout Dataset

-Overview
-this project is scrum team of PredictPeopleFlow

-Directory Tree
+## Directory Tree
 ---------------------
     .
     ├── README.md          <- The top-level README for developers using this project.
     │
     ├── data               <- Dataset Dirctory
     │   │
+    │   ├── raw            <- The original, immutable data dump.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   └── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
     │
     ├── notebook          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │   │                     the creator's initials, and a short `-` delimited description, e.g.